-Update: President Trump signed an executive order on August 8 continuing the temporary cessation of payments and the waiver of all interest on student loans held by the Department of Education until December 31, 2020.
+Update: Betsy Devos extended the continuing the temporary cessation of payments and the waiver of all interest on student loans held by the Department of Education until January 31, 2021.

 Pause Of Student Loan Payments

-Note: President Trump signed an executive order on August 8, 2020, continuing to pause student loan payments and keep interest at 0% until December 31, 2020.
+Update: Education Secretary Betsy Devos extended the pause of student loan payments and kept interest at 0% until January 31, 2021.
 This memorandum extends all CARES Act benefits.
 Read the memo here.